'AI is just the engine': Arun and Kalli Purie urge human led storytelling at WGS 2026 - BusinessToday

 Arun Purie: Media institutions must hold the line

-Chairman and Founder of India Today Group, Arun Purie, reinforced the theme of human responsibility — arguing that media institutions rooted in values are needed now more than ever.
+Chairman and Founder of India Today Group, Aroon Purie, reinforced the theme of human responsibility — arguing that media institutions rooted in values are needed now more than ever.

 “AI is just an engine.
 But the driver is a human — and also has the brakes,” he said.
 “In this world of abundant information, interpretation, meaning, and ethics is what humans have to bring to the table.”